robinlioret/gate-operator/doc/docs/reference.md

 The gate will open if at least 1 object was found and all the objects validate the validators.

 Per example: all the pod matching the label "app" = "my-app" has a Ready condition to true.
-The minimum at 1 protects against "false opening" when resources are not yes deployed.
+The minimum at 1 protects against "false opening" when resources are not yet deployed.

 3. Two or more validator(s) with atLeast